Because of over breeding and not being properly trained, there is an overwhelming number of Chihuahuas out there in need of a home.

 Rescue Chihuahua Stats

-Did you know that at least 23 percent of households who own a Chihuahua got their puppy from a rescue organization or an animal shelter?
-Another 12 percent of Chihuahua owners say that they obtained their puppy from other ways, including finding one that was thrown out near their home, a friend couldn’t keep theirs, flea markets, found the dog running the streets and couldn’t locate the owner, and even from yard sales.
+Did you know that at least 23 percent of households who own a Chihuahua got their chi from a rescue organization or an animal shelter?
+Another 12 percent of Chihuahua owners say that they obtained their chihuahua from other ways, including finding one that was thrown out near their home, a friend couldn’t keep theirs, flea markets, found the dog running the streets and couldn’t locate the owner, and even from yard sales.

 The Chihuahua is also now considered one of the three top breeds found at shelters in the United States.
 The two dog breeds above the Chihuahua breed are German Shepherds and Labrador Retrievers.